rallao/ga-project-2/README.md

 # CRUD App
-This app was created as my second project of the general assembly bootcamb, the purpose is to learn how to create a crud fullstack app using Node.js, MongoDB, Express and EJS.
+This app was created as my second project of the general assembly bootcamp, the purpose is to learn how to create a CRUD fullstack app using Node.js, MongoDB, Express and EJS.

-The app consists of a running tracking app where you can log your workouts and add details like location, time, distance, images and notes.
+The app consists on a running tracking app where you can log your workouts and add details like location, time, distance, images and notes.

 # Technologies Used
     -Mongoose